xpdustry/nohorny/README.md

 }
 ```

-Then you will be able to intercept `ImageAnalyzerEvent`, which is posted every time a cluster of `NoHornyImage` is processed,
+Then you will be able to intercept `ImageAnalyzerEvent`, which is posted every time a group of `NoHornyImage` is processed,
 see [NoHornyAutoBan](src/main/kotlin/com/xpdustry/nohorny/NoHornyAutoBan.kt) for an example.

 ## Advanced Configuration